 Freshman admission is more selective than transfer admission.
 However, in all cases, the discipline and commitment involved in military service is regarded as a significant factor in making the decision about general admissibility to UMass Amherst.
 In some cases where a specific type of academic preparation is required for the applicant’s chosen major (example: engineering), an applicant may also be referred to a community college for preparatory coursework, because the university does not offer coursework at a developmental level.
 In these cases, the university will provide advising to assist veterans to prepare for their chosen major while at the community college.

-Fall freshman admission decisions are posted in late December/early January (Early Action) or March/April (Regular Decision).
-Fall transfer decisions are mailed in mid-March through May.
-All spring decisions are posted in mid-October through early December.
+Fall freshman admission decisions are posted online in late December/early January (Early Action) or March/April (Regular Decision).
+Fall transfer decisions are posted in mid-March through May.
+All spring decisions are posted online in mid-October through early December.

 - Although a military transcript is not required as part of the application process, you should arrange for the Undergraduate Admissions Office to receive an official copy of your military transcript or test transcript.